Ax8457/WriteUPs/Hackday2025_finals/TheHearthOfGearford/README.md

     true
 }
 ````
 <p align="justify"> Hence, in order to retreive a valid token, authentication tag must have been retreived using time reponse when submitting a token to /auth and triggering verify() function.
 A python script is available in this repository under HMAC_timeattack.py, to perfom the exploit localy.
-Unfortunately because of too much latency over VLANs, this part of the challenge has been neutralized and the admin access granted for everybody, since it was ti hard to retreive all authentication bytes using time responses from the server. </p>
+Unfortunately because of too much latency over VLANs, this part of the challenge has been neutralized and the admin access granted for everybody, since it was too hard to retreive all authentication bytes using time responses from the server. </p>

 <p align="justify"> Running the server localy (it means with no latency in the response) it was possible to retreive the token, and then access the admin panel.
 Below is an example of token for 'guest' username with admin role you could have retreived with a local time attack : </p>